Subscriptions

 Using Subscriptions in the Summer

-Enrolled, Flex, and Registered students who are re-enrolled for the next school year are welcome to continue using subscriptions through the summer, with the exception of Tynker, which closes in July.
+Enrolled, Flex, and Registered students who are re-enrolled for the next school year are welcome to continue using subscriptions through the summer, with the exception of Tynker(closed in July), and EVERFI, which resets all the classrooms in June and is available again in July.

 Troubleshooting